 Instructions

-- Make sure that all the ingredients are at room temperature .
+- Make sure that all the ingredients are at room temperature.

 - Preheat the oven to 350°F (175°C).

-- Sift flour, baking powder and the salt together .
+- Sift flour, baking powder, and salt together.

 - Remove from the oven and let cool in the pan for 10 to 15 minutes.